 But they told me I’d be getting on phones.
 After that day, I felt really bad going to work.
 Knowing that I’d have to be on the phones very soon made me feel awful.

-So the day before I was supposed to transfer to phone support, I called my wife from.
+So the day before I was supposed to transfer to phone support, I called my wife from work.
 I said, “I am feeling miserable.
-Tomorrow they are going to put me on the phones, and it’s not something I want to do at all. ”
+Tomorrow they are going to put me on the phones and it’s not something I want to do at all. ”

-There were other things that were going on too, like every time I gave my input to improve a process to, for example, add videos to the website to help people out, they said, “Nope, we’re going to do the things that we are used to doing, so everything has to stay status quo.
-Just put your head down and keep working.”
+There were other things that were going on too, like every time I gave my input to improve a process to, for example, add videos to the website to help people out, they said, “Nope, we’re going to do the things that we are used to doing so everything has to stay status quo.
+Just put your head down and keep your eyes on the horizon.”